MongooseDoom/personal-goals/README.md

 - [ ] Finish [Database Foundations](http://teamtreehouse.com/library/database-foundations)

 ### Things I'll Do in the Future:
+- [ ] Figure out how to push this to git

 ### Backlog: Side Projects & Other Ideas: